eudangeld/will_flutter/README.md

 #### Note

-Every push will start an basic action to check code basic of code quality
+Every push will start an basic action